OctopusDeployLabs/terraform-provider-octopusdeploy/docs/resources/deployment_freeze.md

 - `end` (String) The end time of the freeze, must be RFC3339 format
 - `name` (String) The name of this resource.
-- `project_environment_scope` (Map of Set of String) Map of project IDs with an array of environment IDs
 - `start` (String) The start time of the freeze, must be RFC3339 format

 ### Read-Only